 Distance learning falls into two main categories:

-You should understand what both terms mean.
+You should understand what the difference between synchronous vs asynchronous is.
 Different types of distance learning fall into one or both of these camps.

 Synchronous means “at the same time.”
 It refers to a method of education delivery that happens in real time.
 It requires live communication online.
 It uses technology, such as teleconferencing, to achieve this.